 Sites Project Authority has been conducting an extensive outreach process to meet with local stakeholders, including environmental, salmon fishing, and tribal interests.
 During the past 18 months, over 40 meetings and workshops have been conducted to communicate and listen to additional input.
 This includes reaching out to over a dozen Native American tribes.
-The Sites Project team has also been holding monthly meetings with two local tribes with known historic connection to the proposed Project area.
+The Sites Project team has also been holding monthly meetings with two local tribes (Yoche Dehe Wintun Nation and the Colusa Indian Community Council) with a known historical connection to the proposed Project area.
 In addition, the USBR has consulted with federally recognized tribes.
 The proposed Project does not occur in an area that would affect tribal hunting or water rights, nor is the alternative on tribal trust lands.